colemasterson/lexical-analyzer/README.md

-# Lexical Analyzer
+# Part 1 - Lexical Analyzer

-This project creates a lexical analyzer for use with a subset of the Oberon-O programming langauges.
+This project creates a lexical analyzer for use with a subset of the Oberon-O programming langauge.
 It defines functions to parse and tokenize source code, with the ability to store both real and integer values, as well as literals.

+# Part 2 - Recursive Descent Parser
+The second part of this project involves the integration of a parser using recursive descent for the Oberon-O CFG into the Lexer.
+This give the program the ability to detect invalid syntax based on the expecations of the grammar.

 ## Installation

 Simply clone the repository to a location of your choosing.
-Make sure you have text files of oberon-o source code that you can use to test the lexer.
+Make sure you have text files of Oberon-O source code that you can use to test the lexer.

 ## Usage